 What about depression?

 Earlier, I noted that anxiety and depression often co-occur.

 What are the signs and symptoms of clinical depression?

 People suffering from depression report a plethora of symptoms.
 These include: sleeping difficulties (such as: early morning awakening, insomnia and sleeping all of time), eating difficulties (including, a loss of interest in food, weight loss and/or weight gain), psychomotor retardation (they move VERY slowly) or psychomotor agitation (they move about non-stop), irritability, memory difficulties, trouble concentrating, indecisiveness, sadness, tearfulness, thoughts of suicide and/or death, feelings of hopelessness, feelings of guilt, feelings of helplessness, feelings of worthlessness, apathy, fatigue, a loss of sexual appetite and a loss of interest in life in general.

 If a person has a number of these symptoms, persisting over a period of several weeks (in the absence of other medical or psychological difficulties) then, they are likely to have clinical depression.

 Readers are sometimes surprised to learn that a person can have clinical depression without having the conscious experience of sadness or tearfulness.
 For example, in many cultures men are taught to suppress or deny the experience of sadness or their sense of hopelessness.
 Typically, these sorts of men are quite unaware that they are depressed.
 Instead, their depression is identified when they lament to their primary care doctor that they are fatigued or lack, “get up and go”.

-If you are concerned about your feelings of anxiety, depression, malaise or low self-esteem, and are interested in consultation, feel free to give me a call at: 301.656.9650.
+Washington DC Psychologist, Dr. Lynn Friedman, welcomes your calls.
+If you are concerned about your feelings of anxiety, depression, stress, malaise or low self-esteem, and are interested in consultation, feel free to give me a call at: 301.656.9650.